-- (5) Numbers included in securities held have been provided by the individual directors.
-These numbers are as of the date of this Information Circular. - (6) Mr. Akhmerov has indirect beneficial ownership of 38,000,000 Common Shares and 28,500,000 warrants which are registered in the name of Ruby Blue Limited ("Ruby Blue"), a company of which Mr. Akhmerov is the sole shareholder.
-Mr. Akhmerov holds 400,000 options directly, which were granted to Mr. Akhmerov as a director of Falcon.
-Not included here but referenced in other public filings are 10,268,673 Common Shares registered in the name of Soliter which represent approximately 12% of the total number of Common Shares reported as being beneficially owned by Renova through Soliter, and which have been notionally attributed to Mr. Akhmerov solely on the basis that he indirectly holds a 12% minority equity interest in Soliter through Ruby Blue.
+- (1) Member of the audit committee. - (2) Member of the compensation committee. - (3) Member of the corporate governance committee. - (4) Number of securities held has been provided by the individual directors.
+These numbers are as of the date of this information circular - (5) Mr. Akhmerov has indirect beneficial ownership of 38,000,000 Common Shares and 28,500,000 warrants which are registered in the name of Ruby Blue Limited ("Ruby Blue"), a company of which Mr. Akhmerov is the sole shareholder.
+Mr. Akhmerov holds 2,900,000 options directly, which were granted to Mr. Akhmerov as a director of Falcon.
+Not included here but referenced in other public filings are 10,268,673 Common Shares registered in the name of Soliter which represent approximately 9.1% of the total number of Common Shares reported as being beneficially owned by Renova through Soliter, and which have been notionally attributed to Mr. Akhmerov solely on the basis that he indirectly holds a 12% minority equity interest in Soliter through Ruby Blue.